|All Weld Programs Ed's Process Control Training Resources The Weld QA section Who is Ed Craig?||

 MOST WELD MANAGERS, ENGINEERS AND SUPERVISORS DO NOT LIKE THIS SITE, THEN AGAIN, MOST OF THESE INDIVIDUALS DONT HAVE TIME TO VISIT THIS SITE AS THEY ARE TOO BUSY PUTTING OUT THEIR WELD SHOP FIRES.

 In the last three decades, at many of the major auto - truck plants that I was asked to assist with their robot or manual MIG - Flux Cored weld quality and productivity problems, I was asked to create reports showing the root causes of the weld quality or productivity issues.
 In my reports provided to the plant managers and engineering managers, I would typically criticize the fact that the weld issues were not generated on the shop floor, they were instead generated by the lack of management - engineering, robot and weld process expertise, ownership, responsibility and accountability.
 Typically my reports would end up in the front office garbage baskets, and I even tho I quickly solved the weld problems for a small costs, I was rarely asked back.

 There are some USA, auto - truck plant managers that daily sweep their robot weld issues under their office rug.
 I know one big three company that gave up on their robot welded parts, and shut down the mult-million dollar robot lines, and sent the robots and parts to Mexico, a country where overtime rates and manual labor weld rework costs are not that relevant.

-Instead of providing manufacturing resolutions, many engineers and mangers bury their heads in the sand, while the USA manufacturing jobs and middle class way of life disappears.
+Instead of providing manufacturing resolutions that could cut costs and create a more competitive company, many mangers and engineers bury their heads in the sand, while the USA manufacturing jobs and middle class way of life disappears.

 With MIG and Flux Cored weld technology, from the 1950s to the 1980s, the USA led the industrial world in MIG equipment technology and in Flux Cored weld consumable development.